jjl9895/PortfolioOptimizer/README.md

 # Portfolio Optimizer

 For the Cloudera Evolve24 Hackathon, this project focuses on optimizing Large Language Models (LLMs) through Retrieval-Augmented Generation (RAG) and advanced prompt engineering.
 The goal is to gather financial news headline data and, based on this data, recommend actions to perform on a simulated trading account via the Alpaca API (in paper trading mode).
-By combining user information with vectorized headline data, processed through Pinecone, and integrating it into the ChatGPT API, the system provides tailored financial recommendations for enhanced decision-making.
+By combining user information with vectorized headline data, processed through Pinecone, and integrating it into our own deployed model on Nvidia Nims, the system provides tailored financial recommendations for enhanced decision-making.

 ## Table of Contents